erincatto/box2d/docs/simulation.md

 b2ContactEvents contactEvents = b2World_GetContactEvents(myWorldId);
 ```

-None of this data applies to sensors.
-All events involve at least one dynamic body.
+None of this data applies to sensors because they are handled separately.
+All events involve
+at least one dynamic body.

 There are three kinds of contact events:
 1. Begin touch events